Skip to main content

 /opsx-continueSpecCreate next artifact

-/opsx-plan-to-issuesPlanTasks → JSON + GitHub Issues
+/opsx-plan-to-issuesPlanTasks → JSON + tracking issues (per-repo platform — Codeberg primary, GitHub fallback)

 /opsx-applyImplementImplement tasks from plan.json